Breastfeeding and Baby Friendly Hospitals

 Support for Latch and Establishing Lactation

-The first hour after birth is known as Golden Hour and every effort should be made to place the infant skin-to-skin with the mother and encouraged to latch during this hour for the best breastfeeding results.
-During this period, newborns are very alert and calm and may engage in the “newborn crawl” where they scoot across a mother’s chest to find the breast.
+The first hour after birth is known as the Golden Hour, and every effort should be made to place the infant skin-to-skin with the mother.
+Mothers should be encouraged to latch during this hour for the best breastfeeding results.
+During this period, newborns are very alert and calm and may engage in the “newborn crawl,” where they scoot across a mother’s chest to find the breast.
 Regardless of whether the infant is allowed to “crawl” or is placed at the breast, this first feeding plays an important role in the hormone shifts necessary to move into Lactogenesis II.

-Once Golden Hour is over, newborns typically enter a very deep sleep for several hours.
-It is much more difficult to coach a newborn and mother through the first feeding once the Golden Hour has passed (12).
+Once the Golden Hour is over, newborns typically enter a very deep sleep for several hours.
+Once the Golden Hour has passed, it is much more difficult to coach a newborn and mother through the first feeding (12).

 Observing a feeding is the best way to assess latch and breastfeeding relationships, regardless of how old the infant is.
-Clinicians should be sure to offer gentle guidance and ask permission before touching a client or her baby and the environment should be calm and relaxing (23).
+Clinicians should offer gentle guidance and ask permission before touching a client or her baby, and the environment should be calm and relaxing (23).

 Observe the mother’s comfort level handling the baby and assess her understanding of early hunger cues:

 It should be noted that crying or fussiness are late signs of hunger and make an infant more frustrated at the breast.
-If caregivers are frequently waiting until an infant is very hungry and upset, they are more likely to experience difficulty getting the infant to latch (16).
+If caregivers frequently wait until an infant is very hungry and upset, they are more likely to experience difficulty getting the infant to latch (16).

 Next, a comfortable position should be chosen.
 Regardless of the position chosen, proper alignment should be achieved with the infant’s ear, shoulder, and hip all aligned to avoid an ineffective position and latch (9,16).